Trends and Analysis of Gross Enrolment Ratio 2021-22 by arunCMehta

 Scheduled Castes (SC) & Scheduled Tribes GER

-Let’s analyze the Gross Enrolment Ratio (GER) for Scheduled Castes (SC) and Scheduled Tribes (ST) populations at the all-India level:
+Let’s analyse the Gross Enrolment Ratio (GER) for Scheduled Castes (SC) and Scheduled Tribes (ST) populations at the all-India level:

 Scheduled Castes (SC) Population